panglesd/slipshow/docs/attributes-ref.rst

 - A key-value attribute.
 This is represented by ``key=value``.
 For instance ``title=Hello`` is such an attribute.
 Simple and double quotes can be to use spaces in the value.

-- A boolean attribute.
+- A flag attribute.
 It is an attribute that does not have a value, only a name.
 For instance, ``focus`` is such an attribute.

 A single identifier must be given to an element, and it must be unique amongst other elements.
 Multiple classes can be given to an element, and classes can be shared between elements.